tvlabs/edge264/README.md

 Minimalist software decoder with state-of-the-art performance for the H.264/AVC video format.

-#### 🎉 I'll present some programming techniques at FOSDEM'25, 2 February 2025, [Open Media track](https://fosdem.org/2025/schedule/track/media/), see you there! 🎉

 *Please note this is a work in progress and will be ready for use after making GStreamer/VLC plugins.*

 Features